 One fairly common complication of getting a conch piercing is developing an infection around the site.
 It doesn’t happen to most people who get this piercing, but it is a real risk.
 For that reason, you should do everything in your power to ensure you don’t end up as one of the unlucky few.

-When you have an infection, removing your jewelry may seem like a smart idea so you can eliminate part of the problem.
-But that’s actually the opposite of what you should be doing.
+When you have an infection, removing your jewelry may seem like a smart idea so you can eliminate part of the problem, but that’s actually the opposite of what you should be doing.

 Infection is one of the biggest risks with a conch piercing, but there are other risks as well.

-Your piercing could be rejected, which is known as migration.
+Conch piercings can be rejected, which is known as migration.
 During migration, your body slowly tries pushing the piercing out, much like it would with a splinter.

 You increase your risk of migration if you use jewelry made out of metal that you’re allergic to.
 Watch for any signs of an allergic reaction in your piercing site.
-One of those signs can include irritated skin near the piercing site.
+One of those signs can include irritated skin near the cartilage piercing site.

 Allergic reactions can also make your skin feel itchy.
 It isn’t normal for your piercing site to be itchy, so if you experience that, see your piercer about swapping out your jewelry for another type of metal.

-The piercing method itself can also lead to cartilage bumps.
+The piercing method itself can also lead to cartilage piercing bumps.
 If a piercing gun is used instead of a needle or dermal punch equipment, you can end up with these bumps too.